LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 In some cases it is more problematic since continue is skipping everything below it like in the example above where it skips printing 6.
 Break on the other hand does have a use where some condition can terminate the loop early, but a loop should only have one early exit point.
 It can be used sparingly in the right circumstances such as finding a specific value in an array, or calling a function in a standard loop that can return an error.
-Sometimes a condition is not know until it gets into the iteration, and break offers a simple solution to handle it.
+Sometimes a condition is not known until it gets into the iteration, and break offers a simple solution to handle it.
 In cases where a loop can have two outcomes, or break offers a more simple clear solution it is acceptable.

 #### Recursion